 Prerequisites

+Bazel provides a streamlined dependency management experience.
 To include this library in your project with Bazel, ensure you are using Bazel 7.0 or later, as Bzlmod is enabled by default.
-Add the following to your MODULE.bazel

 )